simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 ### URLs

-> We **partly collect** and **partly store** URL's
+> We **partially collect** and **partially store** URLs

 Too much information in the URL can be confusing and can make your stats messy.
-So we only collect and store the first part of the URL.
-If an URL looks like this `https://example.com/index.html?search=keyword#top` we will only store `https://example.com/index.html`.
-Also known as the protocol, hostname, and pathname.
+We only collect and store the first part of the URL.
+If an URL looks like this `https://example.com/index.html?search=keyword#top` we will only store `https://example.com/index.html`, also known as the protocol (`https`), hostname (`example.com`), and pathname (`/index.html`).

 ### Referrers

-> We **collect** and **partly store** referrer's
+> We **do collect** and **partially store** referrers

-Referrers answer the question _"Where did the visitor come from?"_.
-We have two ways of checking the source of a user that visited your website.
+Referrers answer the question _"Where did this visitor come from?"_.
+We have two ways of checking the source of a user visiting your website.

-First of all; With most requests, browsers send the URL of the previous website as a referrer.
-Second; website owners can add a URL param (`utm_source=...`) in the links they post elsewhere.
-The URL param can also be called `ref=...` or `source=...`.
-In case we get the referrer via the browser (with full URL) we store it the same as URLs (see above).
+1. In most cases, browsers send the URL of the previous website as a referrer.
+We store the referrer the same as URLs (see above).
 You can find a list of the most popular referrers in your analytics dashboard.
+1. Website owners can add a URL parameter to links to their website, like `ref=...`, `source=...` or `utm_source=...`.
+This overrides the referrer sent from the user's browser.
+Read more on [using URL parameters](/how-to-use-url-parameters).

 ### Device dimensions

-> We **collect** and **store** device dimensions
+> We **do collect and store** device dimensions

-With the collection of dimensions of the browser window (`window.innerWidth`) we can show the most popular screen sizes.
-This is useful for you so you can make sure your website works great on all of those dimensions.
+Collecting the dimensions of a user's browser window (`window.innerWidth`) allows us to show you the most popular screen sizes.
+This is useful for making sure your website works great on all screens: phones, tablets, desktops, etc.

 ### Do Not Track

-> We skip when Do-Not-Track is enabled
+> We **do NOT collect or store** any data **if a visitor has Do Not Track** enabled

-The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> setting requests that a web application disables either its tracking or cross-site user tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users, but by default we also skip requests with Do-Not-Track enabled.
-The stats will not include visitors when Do-Not-Track is enabled.
+The <a href="https://en.wikipedia.org/wiki/Do_Not_Track">Do Not Track</a> browser setting asks a web application to disable either its own tracking or third-party tracking of an individual user. <a href="https://simpleanalytics.com/no-tracking">We never track</a> your users anyway, but by default we also ignore visits with Do Not Track enabled and do not add them to your dashboard.
 Read more on [how to disable](/dnt) this behavior.